Jairus313/streamlit_crash_course/README.md

 	st.multiselect("label", ["list", "of", "multiple", "optiond"])
 	```

- - **Slider**: Slider is fun yet intuitive widget where in user can slide the pointer in linear motion to select the desired value, just like adjusting brightness or music in phones.
-Here streamlit offers a lot of parameters in it like minimum value, maximum values and step interval values with default value.
+ - **Slider**: Slider is fun yet intuitive widget where in user can slide the pointer in linear motion to select the desired value, just like adjusting brightness or volumes in the phones.
+Here streamlit offers a lot of parameters in it like minimum value, maximum values and step interval values with default values.

 	 Syntax:
 	```sh